-and specify the sample time.
-The electrical system is discretized
+specify the sample time.
+The electrical system is discretized using the

-numerical oscillations seen with the Tustin method and provides better
+converters.
+It eliminates numerical oscillations seen with the Tustin method and

 The TBE discretization method combines the accuracy of the Tustin method and the numerical oscillation damping property of the Backward-Euler method.
 It allows you to simulate power electronic circuits with virtually no snubber, using purely resistive snubbers with a very large resistance value resulting in negligible leakage currents.

 The precision of the simulation is controlled by the time step that you choose for the discretization.
 Usually sample times of 20 µs to 50 µs give good results for simulation of switching transients on 50 Hz or 60 Hz power systems or on systems using line-commutated power electronic devices such as diodes and thyristors.
 Systems using forced-commutated power electronic switches are usually operating at high switching frequencies and require smaller sample times.
 For example, simulating a pulse-width-modulated (PWM) inverter operating at 5 kHz requires a maximum time step of 1 µs.